 A clean and efficient work area is important to your installation as it signifies a professional approach to your work.
 Use a tarp or heavy drop cloth to protect floors or landscaping.
-Have many clean mixing pails, cleaning solvent, mixing solvent (acetone), squeegees, sealer rollers, etc. on hand.
-Keep contractor trash bags and can on site for empty containers and other trash.
+Have many clean mixing pails, cleaning solvent, spritzing solvent (acetone, denatured alcohol, isopropyl alcohol), squeegees, sealer rollers, etc. on hand.